Sunday, October 14, 2018

 Fabric appearance: it is the property related to the surface of the fabric.
-Generally, the visual property of the fabric is termed as fabric appearance.
-Fabric appearance is directly associated with the structure, material used, reflectance properties and surface morphology.
+Generally, the visual property of the fabric is termed fabric appearance.
+Fabric appearance is directly associated with the structure, material used, reflectance properties, and surface morphology.

-Lustre of the fabric: when a person sees the surface of two different fabrics with naked eyes, he observes that there is the difference between the amounts of light reflected by both the fabric surfaces.
+Lustre of the fabric: when a person sees the surface of two different fabrics with the naked eye, he observes that there is a difference between the amounts of light reflected by both fabric surfaces.
 Thus we can say that “the amount of light reflected by fabric surface judged with naked eyes is termed as fabric luster”.
-It is also called sheen of the fabric.
-It depends upon structure, type of yarn, type of material and weaves used.
+It is also called the sheen of the fabric.
+It depends upon structure, type of yarn, type of material, and weaves used.

-Handle of the fabric: “Fabric handle tells about the degree of softness, stiffness, hardness, smoothness or roughness of the fabric”.
-It is judge by touching the fabric by hand simply.
-Fabric handle varies according to the type of material used, fabric construction, weight per square unit of the fabric and weave etc.
+The handle of the fabric: “Fabric handle tells about the degree of softness, stiffness, hardness, smoothness or roughness of the fabric”.
+It is judged by touching the fabric by hand simply.
+Fabric handle varies according to the type of material used, fabric construction, weight per square unit of the fabric and weave, etc.

-The tensile strength of fabric: The maximum stretching force (load) hold by fabric without breaking, when the force (stretching load) being applied to the fabric is known as tensile strength of the fabric.
+The tensile strength of fabric: The maximum stretching force (load) hold by the fabric without breaking, when the force (stretching load) being applied to the fabric is known as the tensile strength of the fabric.
 It is measured in newton per square centimeter or pounds per square inch.
-It depends upon the yarn strength, material type or thread count of the fabric etc. the tensile strength of the fabric is determined separately in the warp and weft direction.
+It depends upon the yarn strength, material type or thread count of the fabric, etc. The tensile strength of the fabric is determined separately in the warp and weft direction.

-Tearing strength of fabric: The term tearing strength of the fabric is referred as “the force required to initiate the tearing of the fabric from the split in the center of the specimen or continue tearing of the fabric”.
-It is also termed as tearing resistance.
-It is measured in pounds, grams or Newton etc. it is determined for warp and weft direction separately.
-It varies according to yarn used, thread count and type of material etc.
+Tearing strength of fabric: The term tearing strength of the fabric is referred to as “the force required to initiate the tearing of the fabric from the split in the center of the specimen or continue tearing of the fabric”.
+It is also termed tearing resistance.
+It is measured in pounds, grams, or Newton, etc. It is determined for warp and weft direction separately.
+It varies according to the yarn used, thread count and type of material, etc.

 Abrasion resistance of fabric: The degree to which a fabric is able to withstand surface wear, rubbing, chafing, and other friction forces.
 Abrasion resistance allows a fabric surface to resist wear.
 Fabrics which are abrasion resistant are useful for situations in which mechanical wearing and damage can occur.

-Fabric pilling: The ball formation on the fabric surface during fabric wear due to the entanglement of protruding fibres is termed as pilling.
-These balls on the fabric surface forms due to rubbing.
-The pilling property of the fabric is majorly affected by yarn quality, type of material and degree of twist of yarn to be used in the fabric.
+Fabric pilling: The ball formation on the fabric surface during fabric wear due to the entanglement of protruding fibers is termed pilling.
+These balls on the fabric surface form due to rubbing.
+The pilling property of the fabric is majorly affected by yarn quality, type of material, and degree of twist of yarn to be used in the fabric.

 Moisture absorbency: The ability of a fabric to take in moisture.
 Absorbency is a very important property, which affects many other characteristics such as skin comfort, static build-up, shrinkage, stain removal, water repellency, and wrinkle recovery.

-Water repellency: The water repellency of the fabric is the ability to resist the fabric to absorb the moisture.
-It depends upon the compactness of the fabric, construction, and material used in the fabric etc.
+Water repellency: The water repellency of the fabric is the ability to resist the fabric to absorb moisture.
+It depends upon the compactness of the fabric, construction, and material used in the fabric, etc.

-The thermal conductivity of the fabric: The ability of the fabric to transfer the heat from higher temperature to lower temperature surface by conduction is termed as the thermal conductivity of the fabric.
+The thermal conductivity of the fabric: The ability of the fabric to transfer heat from a higher temperature to a lower temperature surface by conduction is termed the thermal conductivity of the fabric.
 The heat energy transferred per second per unit surface area of the fabric, divided by the temperature difference is called the thermal conductivity of the fabric.
-It is measured in watts per second per square metre.
-It mainly depends upon the weight per square unit, type of material of the fabric.
+It is measured in watts per second per square meter.
+It mainly depends upon the weight per square unit, the type of material of the fabric.

-Light permeability of the fabric: The ability of the fabric to allow the degree of light to pass through the fabric is called light permeability of the fabric.
-It depends upon the construction of the fabric, type of material of the fabric etc.
+Light permeability of the fabric: The ability of the fabric to allow the degree of light to pass through the fabric is called the light permeability of the fabric.
+It depends upon the construction of the fabric, the type of material of the fabric, etc.

-Breathability of fabric: Moisture vapor transmission rate is a measure of the passage of water vapor through the fabric.
-It is termed as breathability of the fabric. it contributes greater comfort for wearers of clothing for outdoor activity.
+The breathability of fabric: Moisture vapor transmission rate is a measure of the passage of water vapor through the fabric.
+It is termed as the breathability of the fabric. it contributes greater comfort for wearers of clothing for outdoor activity.
 It is measured in grams/metre²/day.
-It depends upon the fabric construction, weight per square unit and type of material used in the fabric.
+It depends upon the fabric construction, weight per square unit, and type of material used in the fabric.

-Washability of fabric: Ability of a fabric to wash manually of mechanically with water and soap without the change in colour, dimensional stability and appearance of the fabric are called the washability of fabric.
-It depends upon the yarn quality, type of material used and the quality of dyeing etc.
+Washability of fabric: The ability of fabric to wash manually or mechanically with water and soap without the change in colour, dimensional stability, and appearance of the fabric is called the washability of fabric.
+It depends upon the yarn quality, the type of material used, and the quality of dyeing, etc.

 Sewed seam strength: when the two fabrics join together it needs similar strength at the point of joint as the original fabric.
-Seam strength of fabric ensures the durability of a garment and other product.
-Seam strength depends upon the construction of fabric, weave, type of material etc.
+The seam strength of fabric ensures the durability of a garment and other products.
+Seam strength depends upon the construction of the fabric, weave, type of material, etc.

-Sewed seam slippage: it is a very important property of fabric.
-It ensures to prevent slippage of seam during wear, abrasion, and stress in the garment.
-When the stitching needle penetrates the fabric, it does not rupture the yarn of the fabric due to a mobility of yarn in the fabric.
-If the yarn has lack of yarn mobility in the fabric, the stitching needle does rupture the yarn which causes sewed seam slippage in the garments.
-It is greatly influenced by fibre content, yarn construction, tightness and thread count.
-The fabric construction (EPI, PPI, count, weave type) play a major role in the performance of seam.
-The cover factor increases with the increase in EPI and PPI, thus resulting in greater fabric strength, the greater is the resistance to fabric and seam breakage.
+Sewed seam slippage: it is a very important property of the fabric.
+It ensures to prevent of slippage of seams during wear, abrasion, and stress in the garment.
+When the stitching needle penetrates the fabric, it does not rupture the yarn of the fabric due to the mobility of yarn in the fabric.
+If the yarn has a lack of yarn mobility in the fabric, the stitching needle does rupture the yarn which causes sewed seam slippage in the garments.
+It is greatly influenced by fiber content, yarn construction, tightness, and thread count.
+The fabric construction (EPI, PPI, count, weave type) plays a major role in the performance of the seam.
+The cover factor increases with the increase in EPI and PPI, thus resulting in greater fabric strength, the greater the resistance to fabric and seam breakage.

 Flammability: This is a very important characteristic of the fabric.
 Flammability of the fabric is the characteristic of the fabric that pertains to its relative ease of ignition and relative ability to sustain combustion.
 It depends upon the type of material used in the fabric.